tallforasmurf/PPQT2/extras/sphinx/index.rst

 Right-click on a row to open a context menu with three actions.

 Words Similar to This
-  Filters the table to show only words that are like the clicked word, ignoring hyphens, apostrophes, and letter case.
+  Filters the table to show only words that are like the clicked word if letter case, apostrophes, and all types of hyphens are ignored.
   If the word is "to-day", similar words include "To-Day" and "today".

   Use this to find inconsistent usage of hyphens and apostrophes.
-  In particular this filter skips all Unicode characters that are hyphen-like, including non-breaking hyphen (\\u2011), figure dash (\\u2012), en-dash, (\\u2013), small figure dash (\\ufe58), small hyphen-minus (\\ufe63), and fullwidth hyphen-minus (\\uff0d).
+  This filter ignores all Unicode characters that are hyphen-like, including non-breaking hyphen (\\u2011), figure dash (\\u2012), en-dash, (\\u2013), small figure dash (\\ufe58), small hyphen-minus (\\ufe63), and fullwidth hyphen-minus (\\uff0d).
-  So if a word looks similar to a hyphenated word, but does not show an "h" in the features column, it may contain one of these "faux hyphens".
+  So if a word is similar to a hyphenated word, but does not show an "h" in the features column, it may contain one of these "faux hyphens".

 First Harmonic